BlueBrain/Brayns/python/doc/source/jsonrpcapi/api_core_methods.rst

         "type": "object",
         "properties": {
             "id": {
-                "description": "ID of the model to check", "type": "integer",
+                "description": "ID of the model that will be colored", "type": "integer",
                 "minimum": 0
             },
             "method": {
-                "description": "The method to query for color values", "type": "string"
+                "description": "Coloring method which values will be returned", "type": "string"
             }
         },